openpacemaker

 /sync

 Fetch your latest activities from Strava.
-Run this if the bot seems out of date.
+Useful if Strava’s webhook seems to have dropped a recent activity.

 /login

-Reconnect your Strava account if your authorisation has expired.
+Reconnect your Strava account if authorisation has expired.

 Daily coaching